gpergrossi/balls-of-war/readme.md

 ## Code Style Note ##

 This project is OLD.
 I made it in high school and I have since improved my programming abilities quite a bit.
-All things considered, it's pretty impressive though.
+I'm still pretty happy with the results though.

 ## License ##